ChrisHandley/intro-to-python-flask/_episodes/02-numpy.md

 > {: .solution}
 {: .challenge}

-> ## Change In Inflammation
+> ## Change In Values
 >
-> The patient data is _longitudinal_ in the sense that each row represents a
-> series of observations relating to one individual.
-This means that
-> the change in inflammation over time is a meaningful concept.
+> Let's presume for a moment that the data for each molecule is _logitudinal_ in nature.
+> So each value is part of a series over time.
+We might be interested in the change in that value over time.
 > Let's find out how to calculate changes in the data contained in an array
 > with NumPy.
 >